OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 ### 3.3 Machine Readable Data Format
 An OpenChain Telco SBOM Compatible document SHALL include, at a minimum, SPDX in one of the following machine readable formats: Tag:Value or JSON.

+In SPDX 3.0.1, the format SHALL be JSON (more precisely JSON-LD).

 #### 3.3.1 Verification and reference material
 Tag:Value and JSON formats are described here: